ugurcanvurgun/ugurcanvurgun.github.io/_pages/cv.md

 ---

-Here is my academic <a href="/assets/images/Vurgun_Ugurcan_CV.pdf">CV</a>.
+Here is <a href="/assets/images/Vurgun_Ugurcan_CV.pdf">my academic CV</a>.

-Please refer to <a href="https://www.linkedin.com/in/ugurcanvurgun/">my profile</a> on LinkedIn for my professional background.
+Please refer to <a href="https://www.linkedin.com/in/ugurcanvurgun/">my profile on LinkedIn</a> for my professional background.

 <br/>